pombredanne/centidb/docs/index.rst

 collection in ways that are very useful for queries.

-To make this ordering easy to exploit, keys are treated as tuples of one or more :py:func:`primitive values <encode_keys>`, with the order of earlier elements taking precedence over later elements, just like a Python tuple.
+To make this ordering easy to exploit, keys are treated as tuples of one or more :py:func:`primitive values <keycoder.packs>`, with the order of earlier elements taking precedence over later elements, just like a Python tuple.
 When written to storage, tuples are carefully encoded so their ordering is preserved by the engine.

 Since multiple values can be provided, powerful grouping hierarchies can be designed to allow efficient range queries anywhere within the hierarchy, all